 - (a) knowingly make a false statement of material fact; or - (b) fail to disclose a fact necessary to correct a misapprehension known by the person to have arisen in the matter, or knowingly fail to respond to a lawful demand for information from a licensing or disciplinary authority, except that this Rule does not require disclosure of information otherwise protected by Rule 1.6.

-[1] This Rule was adapted from Lawyer RPC 8.1 with no substantive changes except to reflect the difference between admission to the Bar (for a lawyer) and limited licensure (for an LLLT).
+[1] This Rule was adapted from Lawyer RPC 8.1 with no substantive changes.
 This Rule applies to LLLTs analogously.

 LLLT RPC 8.2 JUDICIAL AND LEGAL OFFICIALS